 Disclaimer: This in no way constitutes investing advice.
 All of these opinions are my own and I am simply sharing them.
 I am not trying to convince anybody to do anything with their money.
 I am simply offering up ideas for the sake of discussion.
 As always, everybody is expected to do their own due diligence and to ultimately be comfortable with their own investing decisions.
 Any actions taken based on the views expressed in this blog are solely the responsibility of the user.
 In no event will Aether Analytics or its owner be liable for any decision made or action taken by you based upon the information and/or opinion provided in this blog.

-Author currently is short March OTM call spreads in S&P 500 options.
+At the time of publication the author was short March OTM call spreads in S&P 500 options.

 Any opinions expressed herein are solely those of the author, and do not in any way represent the views or opinions of any other person or entity.